 We have made some exciting changes to our program curriculum.
 We are introducing a new Orientation to Practical Nursing course that is designed to prepare students entering Davis Tech Practical Nurse Program and for clinical rotations within the community.

 We have made adjustments to our program courses and have listed those details in our Course Descriptions.

-The PN program starts with the new Orientation to Practical Nursing course which will meet at Davis Tech 2-3 times a week for 6-8 weeks.
-This orientation course will start in February, July, and October each year.
+The PN program starts with the Orientation to Practical Nursing course which will meet at Davis Tech 2-3 times a week from 8:00 a.m. to 12:00 p.m. for 6-8 weeks.
+This first part of the PN Program will start in February, July, and October each year.

 Theory courses for the program start in January, May, and August, after completing Orientation to Practical Nursing, and are held on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 2:30 p.m.
 There may be some skills labs or pass-offs that will keep you after class until 4:30 p.m.
 Clinical courses are held on Thursdays and Fridays.
 The exact hours of your clinical courses will depend on which hospital you are assigned, but they are typically 8-12 hours long.
 No part-time or evening hours are available at this time.

 Yes.
 A current Certified Nursing Assistant (CNA) state certification is required before the first day of the Practical Nurse program, even if you have other medical certifications.